msoumik78/msoumik78.github.io/_posts/2017-10-20-OO-design-Creational.markdown

 The object class contains the clone() method but one should also implement the marker Cloneable interface.
 It copies only primitive fields and not object references.b) Deep copy - this means that the entire object tree has to be cloned.
 This does not come out of box but Java serialization and deserialization can be used to implement this.

-# Structural Pattern

-Decorator - In this pattern, additional responsibilities are attached to a class dynamically at runtime.
-Ideally a decorator implementation should have the decorator interface as an object instance variable.
-Java I/O contains ample examples of decorators.
-Below is the code snippet:

-{% highlight ruby %}
- public class DecoratorI {
-    public String description();
-    public float cost();
-  }

- public class ConcreteDecorator1 implements Decorator1 {
-      private DecoratorI decI;
-      public void ConcereteDcorator1(DecoratorI dec){
-          decI = dec;
-       }
-    public String description() {
-      return "Concere Decorator1" + decI.description();
-    }

-    public float cost(); {
-      return x + decI.cost();
-   } }

-{% endhighlight %}

-Adapter - This pattern is used to implement a specific interface (which the client calls) and in turn delegates call to a different method.
-Following are the types:a) Object Adapter - b) Class Adapter -
-Facade - Provides a single unified interface instead of making a lot of calls to all granular level methods.
-Proxy- Essentially a layer between the client and the server and can be of the following types:a) Remote - Java RMI / EJB's stubs / skeletons are classic examplesb) Virtual - If the actual object is heavy (like an image) a virtual proxy can be usedc) Protection proxy - Typically corporate firewalls are examples